Anemone95/uger_koc_mangrove/README.md

 ## Creating the FindSecBugs Reports
 First, install the SputBugs plugin to Ecplise.
 Obtain FindSecBugs 1.4.6 source and compile it to get the jar file (using mvn).
 In Eclipse preferences, open SpotBugs configuration, add FindSecBugs jar file under the 'Plugins and misc.
-Settings' tab and only select following detectors under the 'Detector Configuration' tab.
-This completes the confiugration of the SA tool.
+Settings' tab and only select the following detectors under the 'Detector Configuration' tab.
+This completes the configuration of the SA tool.

 - CommandInjectionDetector
 - CrlfLogInjectionDetector